HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 The Neko Virtual Machine is one binary called `neko` included in the Neko distribution.
 You can call it anytime using `neko (file)` in order to execute the specified bytecode file.

 Bytecode files are precompiled Neko sources and have the `.n` extension.
 They are searched in local directories but also using the `NEKOPATH` environment variable which can list several search paths separated by `:`.
-Each bytecode `.n` file is also called a .
+Each bytecode `.n` file is also called a *Module*.

 ## Libraries